Edgar-Sparklabs/taiwan-md/knowledge/en/Economy/startup-ecosystem.md

 - **Focus:** AI, Blockchain, and Southeast Asia (SEA).
 - **Model:** Biannual Demo Days and a 6-month free acceleration program that emphasizes peer learning.

+Founded in 2018, SparkLabs Taiwan is one of the leading accelerators in Taiwan’s startup ecosystem, with a strong focus on AI and deep tech:

+- **Positioning:** An AI-first, investment-driven accelerator combining capital with hands-on support.
+- **Focus:** AI, semiconductors, enterprise SaaS, and deep-tech innovation.
+- **Model:** Invests in selected startups and provides structured support in productization, go-to-market, and fundraising.
+- **Global Network:** Part of the SparkLabs global network, connecting startups to Silicon Valley, South Korea, Japan, the Middle East, and Southeast Asia.

 ### Other Key Accelerators

-- **SparkLabs Taipei:** Part of the global SparkLabs network, focusing on B2B enterprise solutions and connecting startups to global markets.
 - **MOX (Mobile Only Accelerator):** Focuses on mobile internet and cross-border e-commerce.
 - **Garage+:** Backed by the Epoch Foundation, focusing on deep tech, IoT, and health tech, often connecting startups with Taiwan's supply chain resources.